 When these subs have different frequency responses, they will create smooth bass with more accuracy.
 The bass will be felt at multiple points in the room.

 I felt the vanishing of dead bass points in almost all of my clients’ rooms when they installed another sub.

 When each sub in the pair has its unique frequency response, these frequencies will not collide in a way that will result in peak and null bass.

 Also, two smaller subs are always louder than a single giant sub.

 Dual subs also result in space management and are easy to install.
 You can easily carry two small subs from one place to another than a giant one.
 You can place the smaller subs easier than the giant ones.

 How to install a dual subwoofer?
-As a general rule of thumb, they must be placed opposite to each other.
+As a general rule of thumb, they must be placed opposite each other.
 It should feel like they are going to fight with each other in a boxing ring.
-Like if one sub is at the right corner the other sub should be at the opposite side of the room at the left corner.
+For if one sub is at the right corner the other sub should be at the opposite side of the room at the left corner.

 In this arrangement, they will better fill the entire room.
 But you can have them both at the front as well for convenience.
-Each sub will reside at the middle of the center channel and one of the front left and right speakers.
+Each sub will reside in the middle of the center channel and one of the front left and right speakers.

 If you are thinking of adding another sub then read my best budget subwoofer under the $500 guide.
 It will help you a lot.

 How many Subs do you guys have in your home theater?
 (FB Group Poll)